aaronksaunders/Ionic2-Ionic.io-Auth-mobx/readme.md

 }
 ```
 ## Handling Login On The Login Page
-On the `LoginPage`, we need to check to see when the state of the activeUser changes so we use the `mobx.when` functionality.
+On the `LoginPage`, we need to check to see when the state of the activeUser changes so we use the [`mobx.when`](https://mobx.js.org/refguide/when.html) functionality.
 This function will be called if any of the observable properties in the function are changed

-So lets take a look at the use if the `mobx.when` function, if `this.auth.activeUser` is updated in the Authentication Service, then the function is called and if we have a user, we go to the `HomePage`
+So lets take a look at the use of the [`mobx.when`](https://mobx.js.org/refguide/when.html) function, if `this.auth.activeUser` is updated in the Authentication Service, then the function is called and if we have a user, we go to the `HomePage`
 ```Javascript
 // src/pages/login/login.ts
 ionViewDidLoad() {